Vinamra2009/Corona-virus/README.md

 # Corona-virus
-Covid cases predictor at nation,state and city_ leve l also
+Covid cases predictor at nation,state and city_ leve l also.